Joe Biden and Barack Obama troll Donald Trump in new video

 - Race for the White House: Four challenges for Democratic presidential hopeful Joe Biden - NZ Herald

-- Covid-19 coronavirus: Trump returns to panedmic briefings amid lagging polls - NZ Herald
+- Covid-19 coronavirus: Trump returns to pandemic briefings amid lagging polls - NZ Herald

 In the video, Obama and Biden are also seated far apart from each other in what is understood to be Obama's office.